CloudLabs-Samples/EduLabs/Database-standalone/HOL-step-by-step.md

 ## Summary

  In this Exercise, you have learned basic operations of MySQL for beginners.
 You can see the numbers on lab guide bottom area to switch on different exercises of lab guide.
-Click on **Next** to move to the next Exercise.
+Click on **Next** to move to the next exercise.